mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **INITIATIVE**
 Initiative is rolled for each ship in the battle, as follows:
-2D + the ship’s Crew Skill + the fleet’s Thrust score +
+2D + the ship's Crew Skill + the fleet's Thrust score +
 Offensive DM.

 #### FLEET COMBAT ROUNDS

-For a more streamlined approach, simply roll Initiative once for each fleet, using an average or approximation of the ships’ Crew Skill scores.
+For a more streamlined approach, simply roll Initiative once for each fleet, using an average or approximation of the ships' Crew Skill scores.

 TACTICS (NAVAL) SKILL
 In addition, the commander of each fleet may make a